wavemotion-dave/NINTV-DS/README.md

  * Tons of button / controller mapping options.
 Dual-Controller support (run and shoot at the same time).
  * JLP support for accelerated functions, extra RAM and flash memory.
 When loading a game, use the X button to load and force JLP support ON if not auto-detected.
+ * ECS support for ECS games including sound-enchanced games like Space Patrol.

 Missing / Known Issues :
 -----------------------
-* No ECS support - ECS games will not load/play.
-No bankswitch support either.
+* ECS support is minimal.
+Missing full keyboard and no bankswitch support either.
+This means you can't play World Series Baseball but you can play MindStrike (keys 6789 for 'START'), Jetsons and Scooby Doo Maze Chase.

 Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS

 License :
 -----------------------
-Copyright (c) 2021 Dave Bernazzani (wavemotion-dave)
+Copyright (c) 2021-2022 Dave Bernazzani (wavemotion-dave)

 Copying and distribution of this emulator, it's source code and associated readme files, with or without modification, are permitted in any medium without